kajal452/mongodb_tutorial/tutorial/insert.md

 # Insert Document

+MongoDB provides the following methods to insert documents into a collection:

+- db.collection.insertOne()
+- db.collection.insertMany()

-Mongodb provide two method for insert a document if you don't have any collection(table) then mongodb automatically create that collection for you.
+ if you don't have any collection(table) then mongodb automatically create that collection for you.

 ```mongodb
     db.users.insertOne({'first_name':'Kajal','last_name':'Das'})